Rejoice with those who rejoice, and weep with those who weep. – Romans 12:15

 By the way, men, “laugh with them, cry with them” is a pretty good strategy for interacting with your wife, too!

-Following God’s clear call, Jay Payleitner left his role as a copywriter in Chicago and spent two decades producing radio for Josh McDowell, Chuck Colson, TobyMac, Bible League, National Center for Fathering, and others.
-He has written more than 25 books including 52 Things Kids Need from a Dad, What If God Wrote Your Bucket List? and The Jesus Dare, selling more than a half-million copies.
+Jay Payleitner is a popular speaker for men’s weekend retreats and best-selling author of 52 Things Sons Need from Their Dad, What If God Wrote Your Bucket List? and 52 Things Wives Need from Their Husbands.
+He has been a guest multiple times on The Harvest Show, Moody Radio, and Focus on the Family.
 Jay and his high school sweetheart, Rita, live in St. Charles, Illinois where they raised five awesome kids, loved on ten foster babies, and are cherishing grandparenthood.
 Track him down at jaypayleitner.com.